Proton

 There are several reasons why leaning on security questions to protect you is a bad idea.
 It comes down to a pair of unfortunate realities: Potential attackers are more clever than you might think, and there’s more personal information online than you realize.

-Here’s a look at why security questions are the weakest link of security measures:
+Here’s why security questions are the weakest link of security measures:

-• Predictability(new window): Popular security questions like “What is your favorite color?” can be too generic and easily predictable, according to the UK’s National Cyber Security Centre(new window).
+• Predictable: Popular security questions like “What is your favorite color?” can be too generic and easily predictable.
 When the pool of possible answers is small, it’s much easier for a potential attacker to guess.

 “40% of English-speaking US users have failed to recall their answers to security questions, according to Google,” reported Time(new window).
 “When the questions are very difficult, such as asking for a person’s frequent flier number, the recall rate drops to 9%.”